torrvision/straighttoshapes/README.md

 - **Zero-shot segmentation**

 ##### 1. Quantitative results
-The following evaluation has been performed on 8037 images from the COCO (80 categories) val set which have objects from the 60 categories that are not in common with PASCAL-VOC (20 categories) dataset.
+The following evaluation has been performed on 8037 images from the COCO (80 categories) val set.
+These images have objects strictly from the 60 categories that are not in common with PASCAL-VOC (20 categories) dataset.

 | Archi.| Shape space         |mAP@0.5 (all)|mAP@0.7 (large)|mAP vol (large)|
 | ------|---------------------|:-----------:|:-------------:|:-------------:|